Communist International: Impact of Soviet inner-party struggles

 However, the period 1925–1926 saw a tentative move back to the centre under Nikolai Bukharin's growing influence in the Comintern, emphasizing a broader conception of the United Front.
-This coincided with Stalin's doctrine of "socialism in one country", first propounded in December 1924.
+It has been suggested that the failures of the Comintern to export proletarian revolution across the globe prompted Stalin to resort to the doctrine of "socialism in one country", first propounded in December 1924.
 This theory argued that the Soviet Union could build socialism without the need for immediate world revolution, and that the main task of communist parties was to defend the USSR.
 This fundamentally altered the strategic orientation of the international communist movement, subordinating the goal of world revolution to the defence and construction of the USSR, which was now considered the essential factor in that revolution.
+In order to sustain this "essential factor" its rapid industrialization was imperative but could not be achieved without normalizing diplomatic and economic relations with the developed capitalist countries, which in turn demanded taming the Comintern so that the attempts at exporting proletarian revolutions into them cease.
 A key initiative of this period was the Anglo-Russian Trade Union Committee, formed in April 1925, which aimed to foster trade union unity but ended in failure after the 1926 British General Strike.

 By 1926, Zinoviev and Trotsky formed the United Opposition against the Stalin-Bukharin duumvirate, criticizing "socialism in one country" and the Comintern's rightward turn.
 The ensuing power struggle dominated the Comintern, leading to Zinoviev's removal as Comintern President in October 1926 (replaced by a "collective leadership" headed by Bukharin) and Trotsky's expulsion from the ECCI and eventually the Soviet Union.